 Russell County is located in east Alabama on the Alabama/Georgia border.
-This progressive growing county affords the serene atmosphere and friendly environment of a rural area but also includes the services of Phenix City.
+This progressive and growing county affords the serene atmosphere and friendly environment of a rural area but also includes the services of Phenix City.
 Directly across the Chattahoochee River is Columbus, Georgia, which offers the amenities of a larger city.
-Fort Benning, Georgia, is in close proximity and is creating growth in the bi-city area.
+Fort Moore, Georgia, is in close proximity and is creating growth in the bi-city area.
 Booming agricultural, timber and paper industries are cornerstones of Russell County's predominant workforce.
 WestRock, Inc. is a paper mill located south of the school system and one of the largest employers in the local community.
 Chattahoochee Valley Community College and Troy University are two higher educational institutions that provide an array of educational services within the system.
-The alignment of higher learning through activities and courses for students and teachers in the system has provided access for high school students in dual enrollment and professional activities for instructional staff.
+The alignment of higher learning through activities and courses for students and teachers in the system has provided access for high school students to dual enrollment and professional activities for instructional staff.
 Additionally, there are other colleges and universities within a 50-mile radius of Russell County.
-These include Auburn University, Southern Union Community College, Columbus State University, Columbus Technical College, Tuskegee University, LaGrange College, Troy University (Fort Benning), and Georgia Military College.
+These include Auburn University, Southern Union Community College, Columbus State University, Columbus Technical College, Tuskegee University, LaGrange College, Troy University, and Georgia Military College.

 According to the most recent census report, the total population of Russell County is 59,585.
 This includes the corporate limits of Phenix City.
-This population includes a diverse culture of approximately 54% Caucasian, 42% African-American, five percent Hispanic and one percent other ethnicities.
+This population includes a diverse culture of approximately 54% Caucasian, 42% African-American, five percent Hispanic, and 1 percent of other ethnicities.
 The total land area of Russell County is 641 square miles and the median income is $28,855.
 Of the adult population, approximately 67% are high school graduates.
 Grade levels include Kindergarten through 12th Grade with programs and services that are developed to meet the diverse needs of all students based on multiple types of data.

-The Russell County School District is the recipient of funding from the Alabama Reading Initiative which provides funding for Instructional Coaches.
+The Russell County School District is the recipient of funding from the Alabama Reading Initiative, which provides funding for Instructional Coaches.
 At the secondary level, the system has implemented honors courses, online courses, and career technical courses to provide opportunities for the diverse needs of the student population.
 Student performance has improved in many of the academic areas over the years.
 The Russell County Schools are partnered with local business owners and community leaders in order to supplement the local, state, and federal revenues.
 These partners provide classroom resources, incentives, and services for students, parents, and teachers.